 Price of a Cruise in New York

-You're planning a trip to New York and you know that some of the best views of the city are to be had from the water.
-Embarking on a cruise around Manhattan is a dream, buthow much is it going to cost you?
+You're planning a trip to New York and you know that some of the best views of the city are from the water.
+Embarking on a cruise around Manhattan is a dream, buthow much will it cost you?

-Don't worry, below is a list of prices for all types of cruises in New York so you know exactly which option to choose based on your budget.
+Don't worry, below is a list of prices for all types of cruises in New York on the Hudson River so you know exactly which option to choose based on your budget.

 Cruise with the Statue of Liberty in the background| ©Eden, Janine and Jim